Flamenco/stackeditpro/Grav Connector.md

 ## Download Your Grav Site To StackEditPro Workspace
 * Select the `Get Grav` action.
-* Enter your site URL.
+* Enter your site URLs.
+You should prefex each url with your access key
 * You Grav website will be downloaded to a top level folder with the site's host name.

 ## Make Changes In Your Workspace